-(2) Subsection (1) of this section shall apply with the necessary modifications to any financial institution that does not meet the capital requirements prior to the payment or distribution.

-(3) The Central Bank shall direct any institution which contravenes this section to-

-- (a) recall all the dividends, payments or distributions made or make good their full value and in addition; - (b) pay a civil penalty equivalent to twice the value of dividends, payments, or distributions payments made.
+- (2) Subsection (1) of this section shall apply with the necessary modifications to any financial institution that does not meet the capital requirements prior to the payment or distribution. - (3) The Central Bank shall direct any institution which contravenes this section to- - (a) recall all the dividends, payments or distributions made or make good their full value and in addition; - (b) pay a civil penalty equivalent to twice the value of dividends, payments, or distributions payments made.

 Restrictions on inter institutional placements and loans.
-33. (1) A financial institution whose core capital is less than forty percent of the core capital prescribed in this Act shall not take any placement or receive any loan from any financial institution in Uganda.

-(2) Placements between affiliated financial institutions shall be considered as insider transactions and shall be subject to all the provisions of section 34;

-(3) Where the Central Bank finds that any person has contravened any of the provisions of this section it shall-

-(a) where the person is a financial institution-

-- (i) order the immediate repayment by the taking financial institution of the excess by which the placement exceeded the limits prescribed in this section and impose a civil penalty on the offending financial institution of two hundred and fifty currency points for each day on which the contravention continues; - (ii) impose one or more of the foregoing penalties as it in its own discretion deems fit. - (b) where the person is an individual, impose civil penalty of fifty currency points per day on which the contravention continues, which fine shall be paid personally by every officer, or director who authorised the contravention.
+- 33. (1) A financial institution whose core capital is less than forty percent of the core capital prescribed in this Act shall not take any placement or receive any loan from any financial institution in Uganda. - (2) Placements between affiliated financial institutions shall be considered as insider transactions and shall be subject to all the provisions of section 34 of this Act; - (3) Where the Central Bank finds that any person has contravened any of the provisions of this section it shall- - (a) where the person is a financial institution- - (i) order the immediate repayment by the taking financial institution of the excess by which the placement exceeded the limits prescribed in this section and impose a civil penalty on the offending financial institution of two hundred and fifty currency points for each day on which the contravention continues;

-(4) A civil penalty imposed under subsection (3) of this section shall be a debt due from that person to the Central Bank and shall-

-- (a) in case of officers and directors if not paid within sixty days after demand of the civil penalty be recoverable by personal action against them; or - (b) in case of the financial institution be recoverable by debit to their account with the Central Bank.

-34. (1) A financial institution shall not grant or permit to be outstanding a loan or credit accommodation to any of its affiliates and associates, directors, persons with executive authority, substantial shareholders or to any of their related persons or their related interests except on terms which are non-preferential in all respects including creditworthiness, term, interest rate and the value of the collateral.
+- (ii) impose one or more of the foregoing penalties as it, in its own discretion, deems fit. - (b) where the person is an individual, impose civil penalty of fifty currency points per day on which the contravention continues, which fine shall be paid personally by every officer, or director who authorised the contravention. - (4) A civil penalty imposed under subsection (3) of this section shall be a debt due from that person to the Central Bank and shall- - (a) in case of officers and directors if not paid within sixty days after demand of the civil penalty be recoverable by personal action against them; or - (b) in case of the financial institution be recoverable by debit to their account with the Central Bank. - 34.
+(1) A financial institution shall not grant or permit to be outstanding a loan or credit accommodation to any of its affiliates and associates, directors, persons with executive authority, substantial shareholders or to any of their related persons or their related interests except on terms which are non-preferential in all respects including creditworthiness, term, interest rate and the value of the collateral.

-(2) For the purpose of subsection (1) "non-preferential" means upon terms no more favourable than those which would be offered under prevailing conditions to persons other than those referred to under sub-section (1).